What should you do after reserving a new-build?

-When you’ve found your dream home and feel that it is the right one for you, it’s time to put down a reservation fee.
+When you’ve found your dream home, it’s time to put down your reservation fee.
 This holds the property for you for an agreed amount of time so that no one else can reserve it.
 Once the sale goes through, you’ll get the reservation fee back (it will be deducted from your purchase cost).
 To make the process faster and more likely to go smoothly, it can be a good idea to get a mortgage-in-principle before you reserve.

 1. Arrange your mortgage

-Once you have reserved your home, it’s time to secure your mortgage if you haven’t already.
-If you are already in the process of getting a mortgage, go back to your lender to secure a formal mortgage offer.
-Without your mortgage you won’t be able to continue onto the next step.
+Once you’ve reserved your home, you’ll need to secure your mortgage.
+If you already have a mortgage-in-principle (and you’re happy to proceed with the same lender) go back to the lender to secure a formal mortgage offer.
+You’ll need to have your mortgage application accepted before you can proceed to the next step.

 2. Hire a solicitor or conveyancer

-Now is the moment to appoint a solicitor or conveyancer will help you to conduct the legal requirements that come with buying a home.
-They will be in charge of transferring ownership of the property to you.
-Your conveyancer or solicitor will handle any legal searches, such as those with the local authorities or Environment Agency.
+Now is the moment to appoint a solicitor or conveyancer.
+They’ll oversee the buying process and fulfil the legal requirements involved in transferring home ownership to you.
+Your conveyancer or solicitor will also handle any legal searches, such as those with the local authorities or Environment Agency.

-Before you can exchange contracts on your new home you will have to be ready to put down a deposit.
-Your deposit will need to be 10% of your final purchase price, unless you have opted to go through the Help to Buy scheme.
+Before you can exchange contracts on your new home you will need to have everything in place to put down a deposit.
+It’s likely this will need to be at least 10% of your final purchase price, unless you’re eligible for (and have chosen to use) the Help to Buy scheme.
 This Government-backed scheme allows you to put down a deposit of just 5%, with a 75% mortgage and a 20% Government equity loan.
-When you have your deposit ready, you can then begin to exchange contracts.

-Are you looking for your dream home?
-David Wilson Homes offer a range of high quality family homes in a number of desirable locations.
+Are you looking for your perfect new-build?
+David Wilson Homes offers a range of quality-built family homes in a variety of desirable locations.
 Why not see if you can find your dream home today?